asalber/asalber.github.io/office/excel/manual/formulas.md

-### Or function
+### OR function
 The `OR` function will return TRUE if one or more of its arguments are true and FALSE if all its arguments are false.
 Its syntax is `OR(contidion1,condition2,...)`, where *condition1, condition2,* etc are logical conditions.

-The following truth table shows the returned value by the function according to the corresponding values of its arguments.
+The following truth table shows the returned value by the OR function according to the corresponding values of its arguments.

 | A  | B  | OR(A,B) |